JamileQueiroz/aluralog/README.md

 Delivered Order: number of orders delivered within time limit (in Portuguese: Entregas dentro do prazo)
-Delays: Number of orders delivered out of time limit (in Portuguese: Entregas atrasadas) S2D - Ship to door: time it takes to pick and delivery orders
+Delays: Number of orders delivered out of time limit (in Portuguese: Entregas atrasadas) S2D - Ship to door: time it takes to pick and deliver orders
 Incidents: Number of orders with delay and not delivered (in Portuguese: Ocorrências) Available vehicles: Number of available vehicles to shipping (in Portuguese: Veículos disponíveis para entrega)